-Many indigenous terms exist to refer to identities outside of the Western gender binary.
-Here are some examples along with their definitions:
+Many tribal specific terms exist to refer to specific roles and traditions for their Two-Spirit people.
+Here are some examples along with approximate definitions:

 Starting your search can seem daunting, but we can help you break things down into steps.